 We offer a complete set of available stains for ophthalmic pathology.

 Ophthalmic tissue specimens are typically submitted in 10% neutral buffered formalin.
-Specimen containers should be tightly sealed and placed in a biohazard bag for shipping.
+Specimen containers should be tightly sealed, labeled with two patient identifiers and body sites, then placed in a biohazard bag for shipping

 Ship the specimen with a completed requisition form to: